-A large majority (81 per cent) believe that data security is primarily their own responsibility.
+A large majority (81%) believe that data security is primarily their responsibility.
 Conversely, just 40 per cent of those surveyed trusted that legislation offers reliable protection against data theft.
-However, this does not relieve companies of their responsibility: almost half (48 per cent) of the study participants believe that companies are obliged to take the necessary steps to protect against cybercrime.
+However, this does not relieve companies of their responsibility: almost half (48 per cent) of the study participants believe that companies must take the necessary steps to protect against cybercrime.

 The data protection code of the insurance companies

 Consumers, therefore, have clear expectations: they recognise that they themselves have a role to play in securing their data, such as by observing the basic rules about password security.
 However, they also expect the state and private enterprise to contribute their fair share to combat criminal actions.
 The German Insurance Association (GDV) presented its own Code of Conduct on the subject back in 2018.
-Member companies signing up to this code are required to adhere to the comprehensive regulations regarding privacy and data security.
+Member companies signing up to this code must adhere to the comprehensive privacy and data security regulations.

-On the one hand, the insurance companies undertake to adhere strictly to the principle of data minimisation regulated by the European Union’s General Data Protection Regulation (GDPR).
-For policies sold online, this means that only the information actually required to establish a legally valid agreement can be requested.
+On the one hand, insurance companies undertake to adhere strictly to the principle of data minimisation regulated by the European Union’s General Data Protection Regulation (GDPR).
+For policies sold online, only the information required to establish a legally valid agreement can be requested.
 Policyholders are still free to provide additional information – but only if they explicitly consent to do so.

 At the same time, the code of conduct includes a commitment on the part of insurers to take all necessary technical and organisational steps to guarantee an appropriate level of protection for the data entrusted to them.